How to Make Money in Business with a Side Hustle

 Being a “neat freak” could make you a natural fit for this type of startup.
 Professional organization is perfect if you like to stay abreast of trends in home and office organization and be savvy about how you market your services.
 Industry groups such as the National Association of Professional Organizers offer training and certification.
 They also provide pointers on how to launch a profitable small business and network with prospective clients.
 Many professional organizers use social media to share organizational tips and meet potential clients.

 If you are in good physical health and enjoy washing and organizing, then cleaning homes may be a good work opportunity.
 It’s strenuous, gritty work, but it’s an affordable business to start.
 All you need are cleaning supplies and transportation to get to your clients’ locations.
 Do some market research to determine what kind of housecleaning service would be most in-demand in your area.
 Then carve your niche and come up with a competitive pricing structure.
 For example, many startup cleaning services focus on using environmentally-friendly practices and products.

 This is a good option if you want a flexible schedule.
-Uber drivers can work at any time during the day and can set their own hours.
-Making money is easy with Uber: For each pickup, you are instantly paid and can transfer the money right away with the app.
-There are also opportunities to make extra money during peak hours.
-In addition to this, many Uber drivers make extra cash by delivering food for Uber Eats.
+Food delivery drivers work at any time during the day and can set their own hours.
+There are usually opportunities to make extra money during peak hours.

 Enthusiastic shutterbugs can turn their pastime into a paycheck.
 Interning or apprenticing with an established professional photographer can help you learn the business.
 Avoid a common trap while starting a photography business: buying a ton of expensive equipment and photo editing software.
 Instead, buy used and slowly build your equipment inventory based on your needs.
 Building a strong portfolio and finding a niche can help: Are you interested in shooting sports events, weddings, family portraits, or something else?